Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 ## Managing export settings

-To use custom export settings, you can create and pass an instance of `ExportModelSettingsSerialize` class with modified settings.
+To use custom export settings, you can create and pass an instance of `ExportModelOptions` class with modified settings.

 If you don't pass any export settings, Unity uses default export settings to export the GameObjects to the FBX file.